 The monthly premiums for Part D drug plans vary depending on the specific plan that you choose.
 Each insurance company sets its own rates.

-In 2017, there are many Medicare Part D plans to choose from in each state Plans range from as low as $15 in some states to over $170+.
+In 2018, there are many Medicare Part D plans to choose from in each state – sometimes 20 or more.
+Plans range from as low as $15 in some states to over $170+.
 Every insurance company sets its own formulary of medications covered by the plan.
 Therefore they can determine what monthly premium they will charge for the plan each year.

 It’s important to choose the plan with a formulary that offers the medications you need.
 If you just enroll in the cheapest plan without checking the plan’s formulary, you may later learn that the plan does not cover one of your medications.